FA5I/vending_machine/Readme.md

 	- `logging.py`: contains a custom logger that logs to the `vending_machine.log` file.
 	- `product.py`: contains the class definition for a product, and also a product factory.
 	- `transaction.py`: contains the class definition for a transaction.
 	- `utilties.py`: contains ad hoc code used in multiple files (pretty bare at the moment).
+Also contains some custom exceptions.
 	- `vending_machines.py`: contains the code for the vending machine that really drives the app.

 ### `src/tests` directory

 - This contains all the unit tests.
 - Unit tests can be run using the following command from the project root directory:
-	- `pytest ./src/tests/tests.py`
+	- `pytest ./src/tests/tests.py -s`

 ### Other files of interest